What Does an Art Auction House Specialist Do?

 Learn About the Salary, Skills, & More

-An art auction house specialist works at an auction house appraising, researching, cataloging, and marketing the type of art they specialize in.
+An art auction house specialist works at an auction house.
+Auction house specialists appraise, research, catalog, and market the type of art they specialize in.
 The specialist has a deep understanding of, and a great deal of interest in, the type of art they're responsible for.
 They work with clients on all aspects of the auction process.

 Art Auction House Specialist Duties & Responsibilities